no-am-man/Pleasance/README.md

 ### 📖 Nuncy Lingua

 Knowledge is a form of capital.
 Nuncy Lingua is a tool to increase your intellectual wealth.
-Use it to learn new languages through AI-generated stories.
-The karaoke-style speech trainer and pronunciation assessment tools are designed to give you a competitive edge.
+Use it to learn new languages through AI-generated stories and listen to them with a karaoke-style speech player.
 The more you know, the more you are worth.

 ### 🏭 Fabrication Service